RazorOp/razorops-web/_posts/2019-03-27-razorops-ci-cd-with-heroku-apps.md

 This post i will explain how to deploy rails app on heroku using Razorops CI/CD

-Deploying to heroku was super easy as it happen with just a git push, with razorops you can add CI/CD support to you Heoku app.
+Deploying to heroku was super easy as it happen with just a git push, with razorops you can add CI/CD support to your Heroku app.

 **For this guide you will need:**